InnerSourceCommons/InnerSourcePatterns/not-invented-here.md

 * Fear of losing control.
 * Security can be a problem.

-Teams tightly control their processes/engagement models Contributing teams do not read contrib.md or prepare ("fling it over the wall") Conflicting business goals/individual performance measures may result in groups or individuals being dis-incented to engage Fear of diluting your perceived value
+* Teams tightly control their processes/engagement models
+* Contributing teams do not read contrib.md or prepare ("fling it over the wall")
+* Conflicting business goals/individual performance measures may result in groups or individuals being dis-incented to engage
+* Fear of diluting your perceived value
-Teams are more comfortable being held accountable for their own work - hesitant to take on unknown risk- ex: will i break my own product if I accept this? will I break stuff on a wider scale?
+* Teams are more comfortable being held accountable for their own work - hesitant to take on unknown risk- ex: will i break my own product if I accept this? will I break stuff on a wider scale?
-Teams are hesitant to reuse/consume others' code Perceived value of accepting contributions that have narrow impact
+* Teams are hesitant to reuse/consume others' code
+* Perceived value of accepting contributions that have narrow impact

+- Team egos
+- Individual egos
+- The obvious benefit of what the solution could bring
+- Optics challenges - teams being judged for bringing in software from outside the walls
+- What metrics are being measured
+- Reward system

 ## Sketch (optional)
 visual illustration